 Assessing your place in the chain of consumption:

-- Consider all of the “stuff” that you regularly consume as a possibility for in-depth research.
-You can choose something whole, like a pair of jeans or something specific like the cotton used to make the jeans.
+1. Consider all of the “stuff” that you regularly consume as a possibility for in-depth research.
+You can choose something whole, like a pair of jeans, or a raw material, like the cotton used to make the jeans.
 Consider the whole supply chain before making your decision.

 Unit: Good Jobs & Responsible Consumption (SDG 8 & 12)

 SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all